eoneill/vscode-syncmate/README.md

 ## Features

-SyncMate will `rsync` a file on save.
+- Sync a file on save
+- Sync all open files
+- Sync a directory
+- Sync the entire project workspace

 ## Settings